VaflyaArtek/study/Promise/readme.md

 2. Get information about a user with a specific id.
 3. Get comments on a post with a specific id .
 ---
+## Task 2: Data processing chain
+## Write the code that gets the list of posts and then:
+1. Filters posts with userId equal to 5.
+2. For each of these posts, gets a list of comments.
+---